Zeroth-order Stochastic Compositional Algorithms for Risk-Aware Learning: Convergence Analysis

 \section{Convergence Analysis}

-By Lemma \ref{lem:Surrogates}, it follows that the compositional quasi-gradient $\widehat{\nabla}_{\mu}\phi$ (see (\ref{eq:Quasi_Grad})) is actually the gradient of the function $\phi_{\mu}$.
-Therefore, the $\textit{Free-MESSAGE}^{p}$ algorithm may be legitimately seen as a zeroth-order method to solve \textit{exactly} the convex mean-semideviation problem
+By Lemma \ref{lem:Surrogates}, it follows that the compositional quasigradient $\widehat{\nabla}_{\mu}\phi$ (see (\ref{eq:Quasi_Grad})) is actually the gradient of the function $\phi_{\mu}$.
+Therefore, the $\textit{Free-MESSAGE}^{p}$ algorithm may be legitimately seen as a zeroth-order method to solve (\textit{exactly} when convex) the mean-semideviation problem

 where $\mu>0$ (if $\mu\equiv0$, then $\phi_{0}\equiv\phi$, and the situation is trivial).
 Lemma \ref{lem:Surrogates} explicitly quantifies the quality of the approximation of $\phi$ by $\phi_{\mu}$, as well.
 Consequently, it makes sense to \textit{first} study the $\textit{Free-MESSAGE}^{p}$ algorithm as a method for solving the surrogate (\ref{eq:Surrogate}), and \textit{then} attempt to relate the obtained results to the original problem, using Lemma \ref{lem:Surrogates}.
 Our results follow this path.
-The behavior of the $\textit{Free-MESSAGE}^{p}$ algorithm will be characterized under the following conditions, extending Assumption \ref{assu:F_AS_Main} of the previous section.
+The behavior of the $\textit{Free-MESSAGE}^{p}$ algorithm will be characterized under the following conditions, extending Assumption \ref{assu:F_AS_Main} of the previous section. \begin{shadedbox} \begin{flushleft}\begin{assumption} Assumption \ref{assu:F_AS_Main} is in effect and conditions $\mathbf{C1}$-$\mathbf{C3}$ are strengthened as follows:\setdescription{leftmargin=20pt} \begin{description} \item [{$\overline{\mathbf{C1}}$}] There is $G<\infty$, and a $\big(\mathsf{D},\mathsf{T}\big)$-pair, as in condition $\mathbf{C1}$, such that